bwbensonjr/mapoli/districts/README.md

 - [x] Detail pages for each district
 - [ ] Refactor maps code
 - [x] Add district links to map
+- [ ] Put maps in district pages
+- [ ] Consider putting maps at top of office pages